spiral/docs/cookbook/golang-library.md

 ```

 ## Performance
-The selected library in this example shows double the performance of classic https://github.com/erusev/parsedown.
+The selected library in this example shows twice as much performance as the classic https://github.com/erusev/parsedown.
 Read how to optimize
 performance even more by switching to unix sockets for RCP communications in **Performance Tuning** section.

-> Obviously, such communication method is not free.
+> Obviously, RPC does not come entirely for free.
 Make sure to properly balance between the socket connection speed
 and the complexity of computation.